Kazakhstan – Opportunities and Challenges in International Trade

 3. The Southern Route via Iran and Turkmenistan

-The political risk in Iran is currently considered very high.
+• High political risk in Iran

 4. Air Freight as a Fast Alternative